hsnd90/crud-dynamodb-on-aws-lambda/README.md

  You can create Lambda by uploading the dist.zip file in the repository.

+ Don't forget to create the table in DynamoDB!

  You can use it as a RESTful API.

 GetAll ( HttpMethod=GET )